nus-tic2002-AY2324S1/duke/README.md

    1. If there are any further prompts, accept the defaults.
 1. Configure the project to use **JDK 11** (not other versions) as explained in [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk).<br>
    In the same dialog, set the **Project language level** field to the `SDK default` option.
-3. After that, locate the `src/main/java/Duke.java` file, right-click it, and choose `Run Duke.main()` (if the code editor is showing compile errors, try restarting the IDE).
+3. After that, locate the `src/main/java/archive.DukeOld.java` file, right-click it, and choose `Run archive.DukeOld.main()` (if the code editor is showing compile errors, try restarting the IDE).
 If the setup is correct, you should see something like the below as the output:
    ```
    Hello from
     ____        _